“Build it and they will give” is not a good way to think about online fundraising.

 The only way to know if your giving pages are performing well is to measure the results and test them.

-Test, measure, repeat—that’s the simple process to know which of your giving pages is performing well and which ones aren’t.
+Test, measure, repeat—that’s the simple process of knowing which of your giving pages is performing well and which ones aren’t.

-It’s also the way to continuously improve the performance of your giving pages.
+It’s also the way to improve the performance of your giving pages continuously.

 But testing doesn’t have to be as complicated or time-consuming as you might think.
 Here’s a simple starter’s guide to testing giving pages.

 The first step to the testing process is to create your giving page.
 In fact, you probably already have one.

 Use all of the best practices of copywriting, digital marketing, and online fundraising to create your giving page and reduce friction in the online giving process.

 One exciting way you can reduce friction using RaiseDonors is to pre-fill the giving forms for your donor before they ever get to the giving page.

 2. Measure your results